2. Joe Model Batch Run

 Interpreting System Capacity Scores

-Before plotting, it’s helpful to understand how to interpret system capacity values:
+Before plotting, it’s helpful to understand how to interpret system capacity values.
+Change these for your own study stystem:

 | Score Range | Interpretation | Color Code |